Svitac (Firefly) Project Report – August 2018

 HIGHLIGHTS ON MONTH’S ACTIVITIES

-- This month was very exciting, creative and full of adventures thanks to our great team of local and international volunteers.
+- This month the weather continued to be changeable but the participants continued to come in a large number, always playful and eager to learn new things.
+They were most fond of participating in Summer Camps and Children’s Day.
 International volunteers have also been doing a lot of different daily activities and they focused on different things (fundraising, promotion of the organization through social media etc.).

-- About 148 participants regularly attended Svitac’s (Firefly’s) activities in August, reconfirming their popularity in our small Brcko District community.
+- About 155 participants regularly attended Svitac’s (Firefly’s) activities in August, reconfirming their popularity in our small Brčko District community.
 Participants were aged between 4 and 40 years old.
 The youngest and the oldest participants attended Culture and Art Diversity around the World workshops and English/German workshops for adults.

-- Younger group – They made paper chains, flowers, sparrows, butterflies, paper animals and magnets.
-They learned some geometrical shapes, to write and pronounce letters F and G in local language, and new words in English and German related to colours, numbers and summer.
-They learned new ABC song in English and rehearsed songs for Children’s Day (two in English and one in local language).
-Highlight with the younger group was learning new song in English about friendship.
+- Younger group – They made fans, origami glasses and birds.
+They learned to write and pronounce letters P, R and S in local languages, and new words in English and German related to transportation means, mushrooms and summer.
+They learned a new song ‘Gym‘ in local language.
+Highlight with the younger group were preparations for the summer camps.

-- Language camp – Participants of the language camp had opportunity to attend workshops in English, Turkish and German.
-During the workshops they learned and improved their vocabulary related to introductions, greetings, summer, animals and food.
-They also learned the basics of the Turkish and German language and the main sights and features of the countries where English is used as first language.
-The coordinator of the language camp was Milica Bacanov and assistants were international volunteers (Ben Owens, Merve Güçlü and Alexander Likic) as well as local volunteers (Kristina Varcakovic, Matea Brkic, Nadia Selimi and Ines Mocevic).
+- Language camp – Participants of the language camp had opportunity to attend workshops in English and Spanish.
+It was a nice change from everyday routine for everyone and it was very dynamic and motivating for participants.
+During the workshops they learned and improved their vocabulary related to free time activities and personal information, food world, entertainment can start (music, film) and project day: cultural diversity (in BiH).
+They also learned the basics of the Spanish language and the main sights and features of the countries where English is used as first language.
+The coordinators of the language camp were Merima Hajdarević and Kristina Varcaković while assistants were local volunteers (Jovana Lukić, Nadia Selimi and Ines Močević).

-- Children’s Day – Children’s Day was held on 26th August in the Youth centre.
+- Children’s Day – Children’s Day was held on 1st September in the Youth centre.
 The program started at 12:00 and parents and friends of the camps’ participants were able to see what they learned in previous 5 days of the camps.
-Svitac (Firefly’s) music camp performed as well and all visitors were able to see the exhibition of drawings, models and map of Bosnia made by Creative and Language camps as well as to play various competitive games, to experience face painting and got nice and useful presents for school during Bingo (bingo).
+Svitac music camp recorded the song that was played as a background music of the “ecological cat – walk” prepared by Creative camp.
+The Creative camp’s participants have presented the project “Ecology art and mosaic” and had an exhibition of art items in the hall of the Youth center for the parents and friends with beautiful decoration of drawings.
+There was also a quiz about the ecology and recycling.
+The Language camp performed three songs in English and did posters to present their week.
+All visitors were able to play various competitive games, to experience face painting and got nice and useful presents for school during Bingo (bingo).

 Total participants summer camps: 80